 As a councillor you are unable to address the council to raise your concerns/comments.
 You may write to the Council, ask someone to represent you, and signpost the public to other members of the council.
-As the code applies to all council meetings, this advice remains the same for planning committee meetings too, even if you are not on the committee.

 Example 2 - Funding Application